 Located less than 90 minutes from Spokane’s South Hill, this gem of a beach is south of the Trail of the Coeur d’Alenes at Chatcolet Bridge.
 Amenities for the large, crescent-shaped beach and swim area (no lifeguards), include a dock, treed picnic area, restrooms, and a nearby marina store that sells ice cream and other snacks.

 The Hawley’s Landing Campground and park visitor center are located only a short drive away.
-(As of 2017, a $5 Idaho State Parks vehicle access fee (included in your campsite reservation) or annual park pass is required.)
+A daily Motor Vehicle Entrance Fee (MVEF) or annual parks pass is required for parking at any Idaho state park.

 Rocky Point Beach, Trail of the Coeur d’Alenes Chatcolet Bridge, and Kayaking on Lake Chatcolet. // Photos: Amy McCaffree